brennoflavio/magical-sqlserver/README.md

 sql.delete("users", {"id":2, "name":"new_user"})
 ```

-It's relevant to say that all conditions are additive.
+It's important to say that all conditions are additive.
 For example, if your update has condition ```{"id": 1, "name": "new_user"}```, this module will build an sql query that has ```id = 1 and name = 'new_user'``` and will try this against the database.
 In the table above, no data will be updated.

 ### Bulk Insert
-Simply pass an list of dicts to ```bulk_insert``` method.
+Simply pass a list of dicts to ```bulk_insert``` method.
 It will transform it to csv temporary files and copy it to table with BCP method.
 See requirements for more details.

 ```
 data = [{"id":4, "name":"me"},{"id":5, "name":"you"}]